sunesimonsen/unexpected-presentation/content/presentation.md

 <!--

 * Async assertions with composability
-* Colors in the console and the browser from mocha v3.0.0
+* Colors in the console and the browser from mocha v2.3.0
 * extensibily - everything in unexpected is build from the same tool provided to you
 * assertions scoped by type
 * planing to support real polymorphism

+* Maybe moment case study

 -->